Mehdialmoo/Chess_Pieces_Classification/README.md

       |___RubberDuck.md

 ```
-* some files have been hidden beacuse of security reasons  the codes related to such files are commented.
+- *Note: some files have been hidden beacuse of security reasons  the codes related to such files are commented.*
+- *Note:`__init__.py` files are only for caliing modules and they are not part of the main architecture.*

 ## **1. model files**
 this project consists of four main files that all are mainly inside [vars](./vars/) folder: